Phyllodactylidae

-The Phyllodactylidae are a family of geckos (Gekkota) consisting of over 150 species in 10 genera, distributed throughout the New World, North Africa, Europe and the Middle East.
+The Phyllodactylidae are a family of geckos (Gekkota) consisting of 163 species in 10 genera, distributed throughout the New World, North Africa, Europe and the Middle East.
 The family was first delineated based on a molecular phylogenetic analysis in 2008, and all members possess a unique single codon deletion in the phosducin (PDC) gene.
 The phyllodactylid genus Bogertia has been recently synonymized with Phyllopezus.
+The name of the family comes from the leaf shaped fingers.

 Genera

 These genera are considered members of the Phyllodactylidae: